A Winter Tree on Parliament Hill

 Soft the light suburban evening caught our ashlar-speckled spire,”

-This refers to the tram terminus at the bottom of Parliament Hill.
-Betjeman loved to reach out to the “bobbles” hanging from the plane trees along this road and clearly visible as he headed home would have been the spire of St Anne’s, the elegant 1860’s church where he was baptised.
+This refers to the tram terminus at the bottom of Parliament Hill and the tennis courts still visible beside the road at the bottom of Hampstead Heath.
+Betjeman loved to reach out to the “bobbles” hanging from the plane trees along this road.
+Clearly visible as he headed home would have been the speckled-spire of St Anne’s Brookfield, the elegant church built by George Plucknett in 1852-3.
+The church had special significance to Betjeman as it was the place where he was baptised.

 St. Anne’s Church Highgate Rise

 “Either side of Brookfield Mansions flashing fine French Window fire”